-- To enable FIPS mode in the RHEL operating system, see Switching the system to FIPS mode in the Security Hardening guide. - For more details on FIPS 140-2, see the Security Requirements for Cryptographic Modules on the National Institute of Standards and Technology (NIST) web site.
+- For more information about FIPS mode in the RHEL operating system, see Installing the system in FIPS mode in the Security Hardening document. - For more details about the FIPS 140-2 standard, see the Security Requirements for Cryptographic Modules on the National Institute of Standards and Technology (NIST) web site.

-1.4.
+2.6.
 TIME SERVICE REQUIREMENTS FOR IDM